ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 framework finally sets up the execution stack for the handler, and invokes the services ``handle()`` function.

-On return from the handler the result registers are populated in X0-X3 before restoring the stack and CPU state and returning from the original SMC.
+On return from the handler the result registers are populated in X0-X7 as needed before restoring the stack and CPU state and returning from the original SMC.

 Exception Handling Framework
 ----------------------------